 In August 2020, we entered into a Merger Agreement with CerSci.
 The lead product candidate, ACP-044, is a novel, potentially first-in-class, orally administered, peripherally-restricted, non-opioid analgesic being evaluated for the treatment of pain.
 The mechanism of action is designed to interrupt multiple pain pathways and sensitization of neurons to pain, by accelerating the decomposition of peroxynitrite, a nitroxidative agent elevated following tissue injury.
 In addition, through the acquisition, we obtained a portfolio of preclinical stage molecules, including brain penetrant compounds, with potential for symptomatic and disease modifying utility in neurodegenerative diseases.
 ACP-044 has shown promising results in animal models evaluating incisional, inflammatory, and neuropathic pain, as well as favorable tolerability and pharmacokinetic properties in Phase 1 trials.
-In March, 2021 we initiated a Phase 2 study evaluating ACP-044 for the treatment of postoperative pain following bunionectomy surgery.
-In addition, we plan to initiate a Phase 2 study evaluating ACP-044 for the treatment of pain associated with osteoarthritis in the second quarter of 2021.
+In March 2021, we initiated a Phase 2 study evaluating ACP-044 for the treatment of postoperative pain following bunionectomy surgery.
+We anticipate results from this study in the fourth quarter of 2021.
+In June 2021, we initiated an additional Phase 2 study evaluating ACP-044 for the treatment of pain associated with osteoarthritis.

 In March 2020, we acquired an exclusive worldwide license to develop and commercialize novel drug candidates targeting positive allosteric modulators (PAMs) of the muscarinic M1 receptor with the potential to treat cognition in dementia and psychotic symptoms in schizophrenia, from Vanderbilt University.
 Under the agreement, we obtained exclusive worldwide rights to certain highly selective M1 PAMs, which represent a promising approach for improving cognitive function and other neuropsychiatric symptoms in patients suffering from CNS disorders.
-The agreement includes a portfolio of candidates, with molecules at various stages of testing, including the lead compound, ACP-319, which is in Phase 1 testing, and several additional compounds in pre-clinical development as well as any additional compounds generated in an ongoing discovery program.
+The agreement includes a portfolio of candidates, with molecules at various stages of testing, including the lead compound, ACP-319, which is in Phase 1 testing, and several additional compounds in preclinical development as well as any additional compounds generated in an ongoing discovery program.

 We have incurred substantial operating losses since our inception due in large part to expenditures for our research and development activities and more recently for our sales and marketing activities related to the commercialization of NUPLAZID.
-As of March 31, 2021, we had an accumulated deficit of \$2.1 billion.
+As of June 30, 2021, we had an accumulated deficit of \$2.1 billion.
 We expect to continue to incur operating losses for the next few years as we advance our programs and incur significant development and commercialization costs.